Updated March 17, 2023

 The main objectives of this Software Testing are:

-- The behaviour of the system can be analysed.
+- The behavior of the system can be analysed.

-- Stability of the system is analysed when there is a burst of load
+- The stability of the system is analysed when there is a burst of load

 - System’s failure under huge load can be observed.